Membership Inference Attacks for Unseen Classes: Introduction

-To solve this problem, we instead explore an approach based on \emph{quantile regression}, which has been used recently for computationally efficient membership inference attacks~\citep{bertran2023scalable, tang2023membership}.
-The key observation is that unlike shadow models, which learn the target score distribution indirectly by training several models that must perform well on the target task, quantile regression directly learns the score distribution of the target model, bypassing the learning problem solved by the target model (e.g., classification).
-Overall, we make the following contributions: \begin{itemize}[leftmargin=*] \itemsep0.1em \item We formalize the problem of performing membership inference attacks with classes not seen at attack time.
-Our work is motivated by data scarcity constraints as well as practical AI safety scenarios such as the detection of child sexual abuse material (CSAM), where legal or ethical concerns limit the ability of auditors to use data from sensitive classes to train proxy models~\cite{thiel2023identifying}. \item When performing MIA with unseen classes, we show that the default approach of training shadow models deteriorates in performance, and instead explore the use of quantile regression as a promising alternative.
-Our results show that in the 1\% FPR regime, quantile regression can achieve up to 11$\times$ the TPR of shadow models on the unseen class (on CIFAR-100).
-Meanwhile, on ImageNet, we find that quantile regression can achieve 3.8\% TPR at 1\% FPR (about half the TPR achieved by full training) with access to only \emph{10\% of training classes.} \item Finally, we provide a theoretical model illustrating the benefits and potential limitations of quantile regression in this setting.
+Overall, we make the following contributions: \begin{itemize}[leftmargin=*] \itemsep0.1em \item We identify a new MIA data access model, the unseen-class setting.
+This setting captures concerns in real-world auditing where data access is limited due to legal, ethical, or logistical constraints, such as CSAM detection, where the target data is not available when the attack models are being trained. \item We show that, in this setting, the most popular and state-of-the-art approaches based on training shadow models deteriorate in performance -- on par with or worse than a simple baseline based on global thresholding. \item We evaluate a baseline based on \emph{quantile regression} attacks and find surprisingly strong results in the unseen-class setting across data domains: \begin{itemize} \item On image data, in the 1\% FPR regime, quantile regression can achieve up to $\mathbf{11\times}$ the TPR of shadow models on the unseen class (on CIFAR-100).
+Meanwhile, on ImageNet, we find that quantile regression can achieve 3.8\% TPR at 1\% FPR (about half the TPR achieved by full training) with access to only \emph{10\% of training classes.} \item On tabular data, in the 1\% FPR regime, quantile regression achieves up to 2$\times$ the TPR of shadow models and improves AUC by 10 points. \item Attacking a GPT-2 classifier, quantile regression achieves 6$\times$ the TPR of shadow models in text classification (20 Newsgroups) in the 1\% FPR regime. \end{itemize} \item Finally, we provide a theoretical model illustrating the benefits and potential limitations of quantile regression in this setting.
 Our analysis helps to better explain the effectiveness of the approach and also points to several directions of future study. \end{itemize}

+As generative models proliferate and concerns about training data provenance intensify, MIAs that work under realistic access constraints become increasingly critical.
+The unseen-class problem setting captures important properties of real-world privacy auditing that have not been captured by previous MIA threat models.
+This setting is challenging, but our evaluation shows that quantile regression is a promising approach due to its generalization properties.
+We encourage the community to develop further MIAs that address the real constraints of privacy auditing in highly sensitive settings.